 I could go for a walk…

 I could try a new recipe…

-At the end of a “could” sentence is the unspoken “or”…this is you giving yourself options.
-By its very nature, “could” is a word that implies positivity and choice; you’ll even notice a difference in the inflection of your voice when you say it.
+A “could” sentence gives you options.
+“Could” is a word that implies positivity and choice; you’ll even notice a difference in the inflection of your voice when you say it compared to “should.”